-Resembling more an outlet center, Glòries Shopping Center has plenty of open air spaces.
-It features large department stores, Spanish and International fashion boutiques, children’s playcenter, a gym, a cinema, several restaurants as well as coffee houses.
+Glòries Shopping Center features large department stores, Spanish and International fashion boutiques, children’s playcenter, a gym, a cinema, several restaurants as well as coffee houses.
 It’s right next to Agbar Tower, the newest Barcelona landmark.

-Most likely the most unusual and historic Shopping Mall in Barcelona, Arenas wasn’t built for commercial purposes, instead it was originally conceived as a bullring in the early 1900’s, and after years of abandonment, it was turned into a modern shopping and entertainment center by Plaza España square.
+Most likely is the most unusual and historic shopping center in Barcelona.
+Originally, Arenas wasn’t built for commercial purposes, instead it was originally conceived as a bullring in the early 1900’s.
+After years of abandonment, it was turned into a modern shopping and entertainment center by Plaza España square.

 Barcelona shopping districts

 The shopping districts in Barcelona are located within the city center.
 These are the best places to shop in the Barcelona city center:

 - Plaça de Catalunya.

 - Diagonal Avenue.

 Most are located in the city center or close to crowded avenues and places of interest.
 The biggest are El Corte Inglés in Plaça de Catalunya, where you can find practically anything you might need under the same roof.

 Also, Fnac is the biggest store in town for technology, music, sound and books.
 And Decathlon, the place to go if you’re looking for all-range sports wear.